Jupita-io/javascript/README.md

 ```

 ## Error handling
-The SDK will throw an `InvalidParameterException` which occurs if the `MessageType` set in the dump method is not 1 or 0.
+The SDK will throw an `InvalidParameterException` error which occurs if the `MessageType` set in the dump method is not 1 or 0.

 A 401 error code is thrown when the token is incorrect, otherwise Jupita returns error 400 with details.